dingmyu/D4LCN/readme.md

 If you find our work useful in your research please consider citing our paper:

-    @article{ding2019learning,
+    @inproceedings{ding2020learning,
-      title={Learning Depth-Guided Convolutions for Monocular 3D Object Detection}, author={Ding, Mingyu and Huo, Yuqi and Yi, Hongwei and Wang, Zhe and  Shi, Jianping and Lu, Zhiwu and Luo, Ping}, journal={arXiv preprint arXiv:1912.04799},
+      title={Learning Depth-Guided Convolutions for Monocular 3D Object Detection}, author={Ding, Mingyu and Huo, Yuqi and Yi, Hongwei and Wang, Zhe and Shi, Jianping and Lu, Zhiwu and Luo, Ping}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={11672--11681},
-      year={2019}
+      year={2020}
     }

 ## Requirements